akhrarovsaid/payload-theme-quantum-leap/README.md

 #### Some notes
 - Light mode is not supported right now, this is meant to be just a simple demo of how easy it can be to customize virtually anything in the admin ui.
 - The List/Edit views weren't the focus of this demo theme and may come at a later time.
+- This is a simple demo that includes a theme for the admin ui only.
+There is not frontend application attached to this theme.

 ## Attributes